becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

   backup

-You may see multiple temporary GUA addresses with random IID when you have some long-running TCP sessions e.g. ssh and your OS created new addresses while the session(s) where up and running.
+You may see multiple temporary GUA addresses with random IID when you have some long-running TCP sessions, e.g. ssh, and your system created new addresses while the session(s) were up and running.

-However, making the last two settings work smoothly can be challenging and is discussed in
+However, making the last two settings (GUA plus ULA, or two GUA prefixes) work smoothly can be challenging and is discussed in [6.
-[6.
 Multi-prefix operation](../6.%20Management%20and%20Operations/Multi-prefix%20operation.md).

 ### Anycast addresses